cdapio/cdap/docs/developer-guide/source/advanced.rst

 DataSet System
 ==============
-DataSets are your interface to the data.
+**DataSets** are your interface to the data.
 Instead of having to manipulate data with low-level APIs, DataSets provide higher level abstractions and generic, reusable Java implementations of common data patterns.
-A DataSet represents both the API and the actual data itself.
-In other words, a DataSet class is a reusable, generic Java implementation of a common data pattern.
-A DataSet instance is a named collection of data with associated metadata, and it is manipulated through a DataSet class.
+A DataSet represents both the API and the actual data itself; it is a named collection of data with associated metadata, and it is manipulated through a DataSet class.

 Types of DataSets
 -----------------